anthonycoffey/property-manager-pro/memory-bank/projectbrief.md

 ## 5. Scope

-The initial scope focuses on delivering the core functionalities for Admins, Property Managers, and Residents as outlined in the project roadmap.
+The initial scope focuses on delivering the core functionalities for Super Admins, Organization Managers, Property Managers, and Residents as outlined in the project roadmap.
 This includes user authentication, property management, resident management, service requests, and the invitation system, CRM integration, and basic analytics.